Labour shadow education minister proposes the censorship of anonymous social media accounts

 A roughly 200-strong collection of sex workers and activists came out to Parliament Square on Wednesday to make their case, with banners such as "Decriminalise sex work, for safety's sake."

 targets technology based tools used by modern sex workers, such as pop-up brothels using Airbnb, and internet platforms like Vivastreet and Adultwork, claimed to be the most significant enablers of sex-work and sex trafficking.

 of related content just in case something prohibited gets through.
 In America the law makers specifically prohibit material that aids sex trafficking, but because there is no obvious way of checking whether an advert is for a legal sex worker or for a

 trafficked sex worker, then the companies have to take down the legal stuff too.
-In fact the effects are so wide spread that even dating services have been taken down just in case traffickers are lurking somewhere
+In fact the effects are so wide spread that even dating services have been taken down just in case traffickers are lurking somewhere amongst the dating couples.

 the campaigners don't stop there, comments to the media suggests a push for the UK to adopt The Nordic Model, a legal framework in which the selling of sexual services is legal but the purchase of those services is criminalised.
 The model has been

 largely panned by sex workers, activists and researchers as ineffective and unsafe.